WikiTeam/wikiteam/README.md

 [![Build Status](https://travis-ci.org/WikiTeam/wikiteam.svg)](https://travis-ci.org/WikiTeam/wikiteam)

 You can run tests easily by using the [tox](https://pypi.python.org/pypi/tox) command.
-It is probably present in your operating system distribution, you would need version 1.6.
+It is probably already present in your operating system, you would need version 1.6.
 If it is not, you can download it from pypi with: `pip install tox`.

 Example usage: